World Bank eyes $1 billion African resource mapping fund in July

 "If they know what they have in their territory, they are in a better position to fine-tune and calibrate the fiscal regime and mining laws," De Sa said.

-When Mozambique, for example, privatized its giant Moatize coal mine, it did not know the true potential of the coal basin until Brazilian miner Vale started exploration work.
+When Mozambique, for example, privatised its giant Moatize coal mine, it did not know the true potential of the coal basin until Brazilian miner Vale (VALE5.SA) started exploration work.

 De Sa said the bank, which has received expressions of interest from Malawi and Mozambique to assist with geological mapping, hoped to identify copper prospectivity in Zambia, Africa's top producer of the metal.